uchicago-cs/chiventure/src/cli/examples/bison-demo/README.md

 make
 ./parser-bison
 ```
-This will put you into the interactive CLI interface that will communicate with and be      parsed by Bison
+This will put you into the interactive CLI interface that will communicate with and beparsed by Bison

 ## Cool Examples